 According to the SBA, the complaints mentioned above include:

 - Firms charging small businesses high fees to provide assistance applying to SBA funding programs.
 Some firms allegedly guaranteed that the small business would obtain SBA funding if they paid the fee.
 SBA does not endorse or give preference to specific private companies or their clients.

 - Firms charging small businesses for services never requested after the small business gave bank account and routing information to a caller claiming to be a firm offering assistance.
-SBA recommends that small businesses never provide social security numbers, bank account information, or credit card numbers to anyone; and, never over the telephone.
+The SBA recommends that small businesses never provide social security numbers, bank account information, or credit card numbers to anyone over the telephone.

 - Firms alleging that a small business would be issued a “forfeiture letter” that would make the small business ineligible for any SBA funding for three years if the small business refused to use the firm’s services.